 See your doctor if you have signs and symptoms, such as diarrhea or cramps, that last longer than three days.

-Once thought to be a harmless yeast, blastocystis is a parasite — a microscopic single-celled organism (protozoan).
-Many protozoans normally inhabit your gastrointestinal tract and are harmless or even helpful; others cause disease.
+Blastocystis is a parasite — a microscopic single-celled organism (protozoan).
+Many protozoans normally live in your gastrointestinal tract and are harmless or even helpful; others cause disease.

-Whether blastocystis is the type of protozoa that causes disease is controversial.
-While many people who carry blastocystis have no signs or symptoms, the organism is also found in people who have diarrhea and other digestive problems.
-Blastocystis often appears with other organisms, so it's not clear whether it causes disease on its own or is an innocent bystander.
+It's not clear whether blastocystis causes disease.
+Most people who carry the organism have no signs or symptoms, but it's also found in people who have diarrhea and other digestive problems.
+Blastocystis often appears with other organisms, so it's not known whether it causes disease.

-Blastocystis is common, and anyone can have the organism in his or her stools.
-You may be at higher risk if you travel or live where sanitation is inadequate or where the water may not be safe.
+Blastocystis hominis is common, and anyone can have the organism in his or her stools.
+You might be at higher risk if you travel or live where sanitation is inadequate or where the water might not be safe or if you handle contaminated animals, such as pigs and poultry.

-You may be able to prevent blastocystis or other gastrointestinal infection by taking a number of precautions while traveling in high-risk countries.
+You might be able to prevent Blastocystis hominis or other gastrointestinal infection by taking precautions, especially while traveling in high-risk countries.

 Watch what you eat